Frequently asked questions

 What is the cost of using the public register?

-All records and documents published to the online portal are free of charge to access and download.
+All records and documents published to the online portal are provided free of charge.
 If you request a copy outside of the online portal, the department may prescribe a reasonable fee for copying a document under section 543 of the Environmental Protection Act 1994.

 Can I download information from the portal?

-Please note that documents cannot be exported in bulk.
-They are provided on a per-record basis.
+Yes, you are able to copy data from the page or download the associated document(s).
+Please note that documents cannot be exported in bulk, and are provided on a per-record basis.

-Note: Due to the large number of activities and locations listed on some Environmental Authorities, they may exceed the character limit in Excel in some cases (approximately 32,000 characters per cell).
-Where this occurs, refer to the online version of the record for more complete details, or download the associated document that was issued.
+Note: Due to character limits in some Excel versions (approximately 32,000 characters per cell), some exported data may appear truncated in this format (e.g.: large lists of activities and locations on an Environmental Authority).
+Where this occurs, refer to the full, online version of the record for more complete details, or download the associated document that was issued.

-Why are there differences between the online record of an Environmental Authority and the details in the downloaded document?
+Why are there differences between the online record and the downloaded document?

 Not every change to an Environmental Authority record requires a new document to be issued, such as an administrative correction or updating a reference number.
 The online record reflects the latest details recorded on system.
 The associated document contains the details and conditions that were current at the time that document was issued.